brettbuddin/shaden/README.md

 The best way to get to know the way patching works in Shaden is to look at the [examples directory](examples).

-I gave a lightning talk [GopherCon 2018](https://gophercon.com) about Shaden:
+I gave a lightning talk at [GopherCon 2018](https://gophercon.com) about Shaden:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=F9mDpVRAAMY" target="_blank"><img src="http://img.youtube.com/vi/F9mDpVRAAMY/0.jpg" alt="GopherCon 2018 Lightning Talk: Brett Buddin - Modular Audio Synthesis with Shaden" width="402" height="302" border="10" /></a>